Latest Posts

 We see, then, that Joel does not identify the nation or nations that were to divide the land among themselves.
 For that we must go to Ezekiel and Malachi.
 Malachi shows how Edom has the spirit of Zionism (the desire to return), while Ezekiel shows how bloodthirsty they are.
 So in the past year the Zionists have exposed their hearts for all to see, and it shows their desire to eat blood, or to commit bloodshed.

 Therefore, Joel’s statement about dividing the land is indeed directed at the United Nations, but more specifically it applies to the Zionist state, not to the Palestinians.
-The Palestinians are the victims of Zionist lust for blood and will be judged in the manner stated in Jeremiah 19:10, 11.
+The Palestinians are the victims of Zionist lust for blood and so Jerusalem will be judged in the manner stated in Jeremiah 19:10, 11.
 This is the meaning of judgment in the valley of Jehoshaphat as well.
 Whether or not something actually happens in that valley, we cannot tell until the prophecy is fulfilled.
 But we do know that divine judgment is coming.